Nov 23, 2022

 - Helpful community.
 The WordPress community is global, and there are support forums with helpful WordPress experts.
 In case you encounter a problem, a Google search will help you find a solution quickly.

 - Open-source software.
-An open-source project like WordPress is open to the public.
+WordPress is an open-source platform, meaning that its source code is open to the public.
 As a result, WordPress developers voluntarily work to improve the core code, and new plugins and themes are created to fulfill emerging needs.

 - Security concerns.
 As WordPress powers more than 42.4% of the web, it’s inevitably the platform most targeted by hackers.
 Installing a WordPress security plugin and applying other best practices can reduce the risks.